Loving mother standing with her smiling young son in the sunny doorway of their home.

 The Bottom Line

-Alimony can boost your total income and can even result in a larger mortgage.
+Alimony can boost your total income and can even result in you qualifying for a larger mortgage.
 You can list both your child support payments and your alimony payments as streams of income when you apply for a mortgage as long as you have a documented history that your spouse makes their payments on time.

 On the other hand, if you’re the one making alimony or child support payments, this counts as recurring debt.
 It’s a good idea to calculate your DTI and keep it under 43% when you apply for a mortgage.
 You’ll also want to be sure your credit score is in tip-top shape and that you have enough money for a down payment.